 Users can activate 1 subscription for Office 365 Home and Office 365 Personal and up to 25 licenses for Office Home & Student 2016, Office Home & Business 2016, and Office Professional 2016.

 About Office trials

-If you signed up for the trial via the Office website, visit the Microsoft Account site and turn off auto-renew.
+If you signed up for the trial via the Office website, visit the Microsoft Account site and turn off recurring billing.
 With this approach, the trial will automatically expire when your month is finished and your credit card will not be charged.
-If you signed up for the trial by clicking an icon on your new PC, your trial ends automatically after a month; it isn’t necessary to cancel it.
-When the trial ends, you’ll be prompted to choose which version of Office you want to purchase.

 Not immediately.
 For example, if you had a trial of Office 365 Personal, you can’t sign up for a trial of Office 365 Home.
 However, one year after your trial or paid subscription ends, you can sign up for a new trial.